MaggieDaisy/Cocktails_and_Dreams/README.md

 - [**FAVPNG**](https://favpng.com/) - a database of free transparent PNG Images

 > Code
-- Code inspiration for whole project borrowed from 'Task Manager' Walkthrough Mini Project CI
+- Code inspiration for the whole project borrowed from 'Task Manager' Walkthrough Mini Project CI
 - Credit - jQuery code snippet for each component/feature used during development borrowed from [**Materialize CSS Initialization**](https://materializecss.com/)
 - Credit - vanilla JavaScript code snippet for Materialize CSS Initialization for form validation borrowed from 'Task Manager' Walkthrough Mini Project CI

 # 10. Acknowledgments

-- Inspiration for this project was the walkthrough mini project "Task Manager" created by CI
+- Inspiration for this project was the walkthrough mini-project "Task Manager" created by CI
 - I would like to thank:
     - Code Institute tutors for creating inspiring content for the course and support during learning process,
     - Slack Community, students and leaders, for being available and helpful every single time when needed,
-    - Tim for tip and advice how to use URLs input in this project
+    - Tim for tip and advice on how to use URLs input in this project
     - Ed for constructive zoom session about how to approach MS3 and advice about returning categories
     - especially to Harry for discussing issues about database and planning project, as well help with solving small errors and general support
     - and last but not least my mentor Sandeep Aggarwal for his guidance, patience, and effort during the development process